-Honest Company cofounder Christopher Gavigan has a new, and newly funded, CBD startup called Prima
+Honest Company co-founder Christopher Gavigan has a new, and newly funded, CBD startup called Prima

 In New York City, health departments are stopping restaurants from serving CBD-laced foods to their customers.
 The L.A.
 County Department of Health similarly said it would ding restaurants for using CBD in their food and drink offerings.
 As a new story in The Atlantic notes, while CBD can be derived from both cannabis and hemp plants, the FDA has said it will treat CBD the same no matter which plant it comes from, which is to say, it considers both illegal as additives in consumer food products.

-Gavigan knows well of this uphill battle, though is he also convinced of the promise of CBD, spending 20 minutes with this reporter, outlining the research he has pored over and that suggests promise in numerous areas, including in treating epilepsy.
+Gavigan knows well of this uphill battle, though he also is convinced of the promise of CBD, spending 20 minutes with this reporter outlining the research he has pored over and that suggests promise in numerous areas, including in treating epilepsy.
 (Last year, the FDA approved an oral CBD drug called Epidiolex for the treatment of seizures associated with two rare and severe forms of epilepsy.)

-He points to researchers at Mount Sinai and UCLA and UC Irvine among other places who are currently studying cannabinoids for pain, inflammation, stress, anxiety, and insomnia.
+He points to researchers at Mount Sinai and UCLA and UC Irvine among other places who are currently studying cannabinoids for pain, inflammation, stress, anxiety and insomnia.

 Without standards, it could be difficult for any brand to move forward in a meaningful way.
-In fact, a California-based attorney with whom The Atlantic spoke, tells the outlet that the current lack of standardization is what’s making regulatory agencies so nervous about CBD.
+In fact, a California-based attorney with whom The Atlantic spoke tells the outlet that the current lack of standardization is what’s making regulatory agencies so nervous about CBD.
 “If you go buy a CBD beverage and it’s not specially packaged—it just looks like another coffee or whatever—someone might take a sip who doesn’t intend to,” he says.

 Still, creams and oils are still on the table while they figure it out.
 And with the CBD market expected to grow to $22 billion by 2022 — outpacing marijuana — it’s looking smart for Prima and other brands that are barreling forward, hoping theirs is the name that will stick.